Khalil-Hamdy/Paymob-Task/README.md

 # Paymob-Task
-an application that displays a list of the best movies in 2024.
+an application that displays a list of the best movies.
 Each movie should be clickable, leading to a details page containing all relevant information.

 https://github.com/user-attachments/assets/27b35b65-bff4-49d6-972c-504efb7a5e9c